 Making light rays focus on the retina properly will reduce refractive error.
 Traditionally, glasses and contact lenses correct the error and enhance vision.
 Today, more and more people are opting for refractive surgery.
 By changing the shape of the cornea, which is responsible for most of the eye's focusing power, refractive surgery can decrease or eliminate dependency on glasses or contact lenses.
 It cannot, however, improve vision beyond what glasses or contacts were able to accomplish.
 Below are the most common types of refractive surgery.

 PRK reduces refractive error by sculpting the surface of the cornea using a laser.
-It is recommended for people with:
+It may be used in people with:

 Low to moderate myopia, with or without astigmatismLow to moderate hyperopia without astigmatism